-Almoshaogeh (2014) evaluated operational impacts of using four-section and five-section signal (doghouse) displays in Central Florida on the delay and the number of processed left-turning vehicles.
-The research team collected data from 13 intersections located in Orlando, Florida to conduct the analysis.
-Among the selected intersections, seven intersections were operating with four-section signal display with FYA, and the rest were operating with doghouse signal display.
-For each intersection approach, seven hours of LT traffic was videotaped.
-After analysis of video records, four different models were derived to estimate the delay of left-turning vehicles and the processed LT volume due to the use of four-section and doghouse signal displays.
+Almoshaogeh (2014) evaluated the operational impacts of using four-section and fivesection signal (doghouse) displays in Central Florida on delay and the number of processed leftturning vehicles.
+The research team collected data from 13 intersections located in Orlando,

+Florida, to conduct the analysis.
+Among the selected intersections, seven intersections were operating with a four-section signal display with an FYA, and the rest were operating with a doghouse signal display.
+For each intersection approach, seven hours of LT traffic were videotaped.
+After analysis of the video records, four different models were derived to estimate the delay of left-turning vehicles and the processed LT volumes due to the use of four-section and doghouse signal displays.
 Next, 109 hours of field observation data were fed into the developed models.
 Next, the authors performed a t-test analysis on the estimated values for the delay and the number of processed LT vehicles.
 The analysis results showed that the mean values for the delay of left-turning vehicles in the four-section FYA signal display were statistically lower than the delay of left-turning vehicles with the doghouse signal display.
-Furthermore, the number of processed left-turning vehicles was higher in the four-section display with FYA compared to the doghouse signal display.
+Furthermore, the number of processed left-turning vehicles was higher fir the four-section display with an FYA than for the doghouse signal display.